junjun-25/lakbay-rover-mechanical-manipulator/README.md

 # Setup Instructions for Micro-ROS on ESP32-S3
-## LAKBAY Mechanical Manipulator Rover
+## Lakbay Rover - Mechanical Manipulator

 This repository contains the firmware and setup instructions for running **Micro-ROS** on an **ESP32-S3** to control the **LAKBAY 6-DOF mechanical manipulator**.
 It enables the ESP32-S3 to communicate with a ROS 2 system using a **Micro-ROS Agent**, providing **real-time control, telemetry, and sensor integration**.